-- a) For Non-Profit Organizations: OMB Circular A-122, "Cost Principles for Non-Profit Organizations" - b) For State, Local, and Indian Tribal Governments: OMB Circular A-87, "Cost Principles for State, Local, and Indian Tribal Governments" - c) For Colleges and Universities: OMB Circular A-21, "Cost Principles for Educational Institutions"
+1. For Non-Profit Organizations: OMB Circular A-122, "Cost Principles for Non-Profit Organizations" 2.
+For State, Local, and Indian Tribal Governments: OMB Circular A-87, "Cost Principles for State, Local, and Indian Tribal Governments" 3.
+For Colleges and Universities: OMB Circular A-21, "Cost Principles for Educational Institutions"

-B. Contract/Subgrant Agreement Period and Funds Availability
+3.2.B.
+Contract/Subgrant Agreement Period and Funds Availability

-Board is seeking, at their discretion, to award contract(s) to be effective July 1, 2019, and to conclude no later than June 30, 2021.
+Board is seeking, at their discretion, to award contract(s) to be effective July 1, 2020, and to conclude no later than June 30, 2022.

-This RFP is seeking to fund one, or multiple contracts/sub-grants and will be funded utilizing:
+This RFP is seeking to fund one, or multiple contracts/sub-grants and will be funded utilizing, as appropriate:

-TANF funds (CFDA 93.558) to achieve at least one of the following:
+-TANF funds (CFDA 93.558 to achieve at least one of the following:

-- a) Purpose #1- Assisting needy families so that children may be cared for in their own homes; - b) Purpose #2- Reducing the dependency of needy parents by promoting job preparation, work, and marriage; - c) Purpose #3- Preventing out-of-wedlock pregnancies; - d) Purpose #4- Encouraging and promoting the formation of two-parent families.
+1. Purpose #1- Assisting needy families so that children may be cared for in their own homes; 2.
+Purpose #2- Reducing the dependency of needy parents by promoting job preparation, work, and marriage; 3.
+Purpose #3- Preventing out-of-wedlock pregnancies; 4.
+Purpose #4- Encouraging and promoting the formation of two-parent families.

-Title XX funds (CFDA 93.667) to achieve at least one of the following:
+-Title XX funds (CFDA 93.667) to achieve at least one of the following:

-- e) To prevent, reduce, or eliminate dependency; - f) To achieve or maintain self-sufficiency; - g) To prevent neglect, abuse, or exploitation of children and adults; - h) To prevent or reduce inappropriate institutional care; - i) To secure admission or referral for institutional care when other forms of care are not appropriate.
+1. To prevent, reduce, or eliminate dependency; 2.
+To achieve or maintain self-sufficiency; 3.
+To prevent neglect, abuse, or exploitation of children and adults; 4.
+To prevent or reduce inappropriate institutional care; 5.
+To secure admission or referral for institutional care when other forms of care are not appropriate.